 FIND A SUPPORT NETWORK

-I asked this of my boyfriend, James, who is a published author, and his response was heartening.
+I asked this of my friend, James, who is a published author, and his response was heartening.
 Pretty much every writer feels this way, he said.
 The solution?
 Surround yourself with people who are uplifting.

 Being believed in goes a long way, let me tell you.